QARIO/dochive/README.md

 	#require 'Gchart'
   	require 'googlecharts'

+### Buggy Notes:

+You will need to refresh on the Files and Data pages to see updates.
+This version is designed to strictly support imaged based PDFs.
+On Linux the /tmp file may not remove generated Magick files.
+Manual cleanup periodically may be required.
+PDF images are currently expected in a Portrait style, Landscape images may be distorted.
+Data exported may appear in duplicates if you are using the default 'selfie' template.

 ### Initial Release on 11 February 2015
 A few hour later Lucien Shoa Brian Duncan was born.